 WHAT DOES THE BLUE LIGHT DO?

 The bacteria in acne release porphyrins.
-These are naturally occurring substances in the body, (They also arise during the synthesis of hemoglobin in red blood cells).
+These are naturally occurring substances in the body (They also arise during the synthesis of hemoglobin in red blood cells).
 When porphyrins absorb light of certain wavelengths, free radical damage is produced, and this destroys the bacteria.
-Blue light acne treatment uses a narrow-band, high-intensity blue light source that is readily absorbed by porphyrins released by the bacteria causing acne.
+The blue light acne treatment uses a narrow-band, high-intensity blue light source that is readily absorbed by porphyrins released by the bacteria causing acne.
 This improves epidermal turnover and sebum outflow.
 Several small studies have shown that blue light acne treatment appears to improve acne vulgaris with a reduction in inflammation and the number of pustules and papules in some individuals.

-IS IT FDA APPROVED?
+IS IT FDA-APPROVED?

 This photodynamic therapy is FDA-approved for the treatment of moderate acne vulgaris or acne vulgaris that has not responded to other acne therapies.